Account Manager VS. Account Executive: A Comparative Guide (2024)

 1. Sales Acumen

 Account Executives must possess a deep understanding of sales techniques, including prospecting, lead generation, and closing deals.
-They should be persuasive communicators capable of articulating the value proposition of the company's offerings effectively.
+They should also be persuasive communicators capable of effectively articulating the company's offerings' value proposition.

 2. Resilience and Persistence